 - Providing regular updates to our audiences.

-In the first half of 2022, staff is establishing baselines that identify:
+In the first half of 2022, staff established baselines that identified:

 - The amount of greenhouse gas emitted from the companies we invest in.

 - Standards we encourage corporations to use when disclosing their alignment with a net zero economy.